krancour/brignext/PROPOSAL.md

 is likely to have found that experience clumsy.
 In the event of later wishing to revise one's project definition, users discover that the `brig` CLI exposes no `brig project update` command.
-A novice user might issue a `brig project create --replace` command to repeat the onerous creation process.
+A novice user might issue a `brig project create --replace` command to repeat the onerous creation process in its entirety.
 Meanwhile, an intrepid Kubernetes user is apt to directly edit the `Secret` resource backing the project definition.
 Maintainers are aware of many such users having fallen back on Helm or loose Kubernetes manifests to manage Brigade projects.

-To be fair, this issue is a UX one and could possibly be remediated without re-architecting the entire product, but it is noteworthy because it illustrates just how thin Brigade's abstraction between the user and Kubernetes is.
+To be fair, this issue is a UX one and could probably be remediated without re-architecting the entire product, but it is noteworthy because it illustrates just how thin Brigade's abstraction between the user and Kubernetes is.
 While a seasoned Kubernaut might perceive the ability to "drop down" to Kubernetes on an as-needed basis to be a feature, a novice Kubernetes user is more likely to perceive that UX in more perilous terms-- falling through thin ice.

-In the view of the maintainers, permitting Kubernetes expertise to remain a _de facto_ prerequisite for success with Brigade creates an undesired barrier to adoption by a broader population of developers who may lack Kubernetes expertise but could otherwise find value in Brigade.
+In the view of the author, permitting Kubernetes expertise to remain a _de facto_ prerequisite for success with Brigade creates an undesired barrier to adoption by a broader population of developers who may lack Kubernetes expertise but could otherwise find value in Brigade.